MCUdude/MicroCore/README.md

 * 600 kHz internal oscillator
 * 128 kHz internal watchdog oscillator <b>*</b>

 If you want other or higher clock frequencies, you can apply an external clock source.
-Note that the ATtiny13 requires an external clock signal, and is not able to drive an resonator circuit itself.
+Note that the ATtiny13 requires an external clock signal, and is not able to drive a resonator circuit itself.
 You may use a [quartz crystal oscillator](https://en.wikipedia.org/wiki/Crystal_oscillator#/media/File:18MHZ_12MHZ_Crystal_110.jpg).
 Supported external clock frequencies:
 * 20 MHz external oscillator
 * 26 MHz external oscillator